 Updated: 25 August 2013

-Read all the latest match Reports new home
+Read all the latest match Reports click here

-Luton and Dunstable squash players dominated the weekend’s County Championships taking 3 of the 4 categories up for grabs.
+Luton and Dunstable squash players dominated the County Championships in October 2013 taking 3 of the 4 categories up for grabs.

 Players from all across the County attended Lewsey Sports Park where it was a true festival of squash as adults and juniors fought out some very hard matches over the weekend.
 The senior title was last contested 3 years ago, whilst no one remembers the last time Beds Junior titles were contested.

 The very junior category could not have been tighter with the winner, LDSC’s Natalie Main, winning on a countback as all opponents beat each other with the same score!
 Biggleswade’s Fred Steer came second a solitary point ahead of LDSC’s Sophia John.